wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.26 =
+* Fixed bug that "items" was not being used to limit to number of photos when more than 50 were being selected
+* Moved all jQuery code into the footer

 = 1.25 =
 * Added new parameters "page" and "per_page" to allow selection of photos by page